TheDonDope/gentoo-book-air/README.md

-# Gentoo Linux Installation Guide (Systemd) for Mid‑2013 MacBook Air
+# Gentoo Linux Installation Guide for Mid 2013 MacBook Air

-This guide provides a streamlined installation process for Gentoo Linux on a mid-2013 MacBook Air, using `genkernel` for optimal hardware support and systemd as the init system.
+This guide provides a streamlined installation process for Gentoo Linux on a mid-2013 MacBook Air, using the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).
+It is tailored for users who are familiar with the command line and Linux installations.
 This guide assumes you have a live USB with the Gentoo installation media and a Gentoo stage3 archive on it.
 The installation will be done in a `chroot` environment.

 > **Assumptions:**